olell/badgemagic-firmware/README.md

 For documentation / reverse engineering of the hardware (mostly based on the PCB marked with `B1144_221028`) see the hardware directory.

 ## Build / Flash

-### Toolchain Setup

-Install rust via rustup, if you have an existing rust installation, uninstall it.
-Then run `rustup target add riscv32imac-unknown-none-elf`

 ### WCHISP Setup